Official Receiver Practice Statement 11 explains debt agreements.

 - When notified of the Official Trustee becoming the replacement administrator, creditors and the debtor may lodge a proposal to vary the agreement by appointing another person and the creditors would be given the opportunity to vote.

-- The National Personal Insolvency Index (“NPII”) is a publicly available and permanent electronic record of all personal insolvency proceedings in Australia.
+- The National Personal Insolvency Index (“NPII”) is a publicly available electronic record of certain personal insolvency proceedings in Australia.
 Its creation and maintenance are provided for in Part 13 of the Bankruptcy Regulations 2021.

 - When a debtor gives a debt agreement proposal to the Official Receiver and this is accepted for processing, a NPII record will be created.
 The record lists the debtor’s name, any aliases, date of birth, address at date of lodgment of the proposal and occupation.
 The date the proposal was given and the type of insolvency proceeding is also recorded.